mogal-ajinkya/settleit/README.md

-# SettleIt - Expense Sharing Made Easy
+# SettleIt - Expense Settling Made Easy

 SettleIt is a MERN stack application designed to simplify expense sharing among groups of friends during trips or shared activities.
 Instead of each person logging their own expenses, one person can manage all transactions and easily calculate how to minimize cash flow among the group.